Comparison Of Deep Object Detectors On A New Vulnerable Pedestrian Dataset: Related Work

 In \cite{kumar2020p}, Kumar \etal present the P-DESTRE dataset that uses UAV video surveillance data for pedestrian detection and tracking.
 Richly Annotated Pedestrian (RAP)\cite{li2016richly} is an extensive dataset that provides pedestrian data from an uncontrolled scene with various viewpoints of the same area.
 Aimed at object tracking, \cite{lambert2018tsukuba} provides pedestrian data comprised of pedestrians' and cyclists' trajectories.
 OpenPTDS\cite{song2018openptds} has a similar approach where they introduced a dataset created from real-life experiments.
 They target the problem of pedestrian detection from the viewpoint of safety and security around metropolitan buildings.

-The Caltech Pedestrian Dataset, which was released in 2009, is regarded as one of the top pedestrian datasets to date.
+The Caltech Pedestrian Dataset, which was released in 2009, is regarded as one of the most popular pedestrian datasets to date.
 It included an annotation tool and a substantial amount of video footage with annotated frames.
-Along with comparing models (at the time) against their dataset, it also supplied a fresh standard for testing object detection algorithms on pedestrian data \cite{dollar2009pedestrian}.
+In addition to comparing models (popular at that time) on their dataset, it also supplied a fresh standard for testing object detection algorithms on pedestrian data \cite{dollar2009pedestrian}.
 In \cite{zhang2017citypersons}, along with a new pedestrian dataset, a new per-frame methodology was introduced to analyze scale and occlusion.
-Using the thermal channel provided a different perspective for pedestrian detection tasks to identify in dark environments and provided a dataset of color-thermal pair images \cite{hwang2015multispectral}.
+Using the thermal channel provided a different perspective for pedestrian detection in dark environments and \cite{hwang2015multispectral} provided a dataset of color-thermal pair images.

 Existing works on vulnerable pedestrians focus on offering a system, algorithm, or model.
 Song \etal~explore safety advancements and offer an action character deduction and analysis module for video streams focusing on vulnerable pedestrians in \cite{song2018vulnerable}.
 Pedestrian-Oriented Forewarning System (POFS)\cite{liu2015pofs} is another example mechanism implemented using smartphone communication to detect a possible accident.
 Their paper identifies pedestrians who are distracted by their mobile phones as vulnerable pedestrians and presents the aforementioned system to alert them in an adaptive manner.